 Among the many buildings still surviving along Main Street, you’ll find old haciendas and the town’s City Hall.
 The latter looks suspiciously like a bank, which is not surprising since that’s what it was in the 1920s.
 The vintage Mosconi Hotel at Main and Mill streets, built in 1905, is now the San Benito House, a bed-and-breakfast inn featuring an old-time saloon.

-Other historic buildings include the United Methodist Church (circa 1872); the Mary Vallejo History Center, where the town’s first jail was located in 1911; and—on a hillside just south of town—the striking Johnston House, a New England-style “salt-box” structure (circa 1855).
+Other historic buildings include the United Methodist Church (circa 1872); the Mary Vallejo History Center, where the town’s first jail was located in 1911; and, on a hillside just outside of town, the striking Johnston House, a New England-style “salt-box” structure (circa 1855).